Leerz/prmzngphjvfls/README.md

 ## HOW TO UPDATE THE CONSOLE FIRMWARE
 - Please watch this video https://youtu.be/W_OjR-yxfdY

+## HOW TO SETUP THE SD CARD FROM SCRATCH
+Please watch this guide : https://youtu.be/up_sjzKHFeU?si=Bb9yey67KynnEq4R

 ## ABSOLUTE LINK

 Use this link to always download the updated pack